ControlledChaos/propreport/README.md

 ## Compatibility

 This plugin is built specifically for use with ClassicPress so until or unless they are compatible with PHP 8.0+ the minimum PHP version shall remain at 7.4.
 This plugin will not be tested on WordPress.

+Some of this plugin's functionality relies on the Advanced Custom Fields Pro plugin and the BuddyBoss Platform plugin being installed and active.